Snokke/my-interactive-workspace/README.md

 **Live: [andriibabintsev.com](https://www.andriibabintsev.com/)**

-This is my portfolio project: my workspace with many interactive objects.
-You can move chair, open window, turn on air conditioner, open book, play music, play “Transfer it” game, etc. The idea was to create my workspace in 3D with many interactive objects, where you can click on each and something happened.
+This is my workspace in 3D with many interactive objects.
+You can move chair, open window, turn on air conditioner, open book, play music, play «Transfer it» game, and so on.
+I like these projects with rooms or some interesting scenes, but usually I miss ineractions with objects.
+I like when objects are interactive, and you can click on every object and something happend.
+So I made my workspace with many interactive objects, you can click on many objects and see what happens.

 ## Interactive objects